 - 1. Why Regulate?
 The Rationale for Regulation and Theories of Regulation

 - 2. Optimal Pricing of Natural Monopoly

 - 3. Regulation Under Asymmetric Information

-- 4. Regulatory Regimes
+- a.
+Unknown marginal costs

+- b.
+Dynamic considerations

+- c.
+Auditing

+- d.
+Yardstick competition

-- 5. Introducing Competition into Network Industries
+- 4. Introducing Competition into Network Industries

-- 6. Restructuring Local Telecommunications in Canada

-- 7. Restructuring Electricity in Alberta
+- 5. Exploration of a specific industry (to be determined)

 If students indicate an interest, other topics may be considered.
-Students wishing to take the course and interested in a particular regulatory topic should contact the instructor as early as possible.
+Students wishing to take the course and interested in a particular regulatory topic should contact me as early as possible.